Skip to main content

 PFP2620.
 From MVO to NWO: Two Approaches To Generating Retirement Income

-An individual’s TOTAL portfolio includes MORE than just financial assets, e.g. stock, bonds, mutual funds, and ETFs.
-It includes wonderful assets like human capital and real estate.
-Unfortunately, it also includes a type of soft liability, the net present value of future consumption, i.e. a retirement income.
+An individual’s total portfolio includes more than just financial assets, such as stocks, bonds, mutual funds, and exchange-traded funds (ETFs).
+It also includes assets such as human capital and real estate.
+Unfortunately, a total portfolio also includes a type of soft liability, the net present value of future consumption, for example, a retirement income.
 For better or worse, this is reality.

-Rather than optimizing financial assets in isolation (the common MVO practice), all investor’s (or their planners/advisors) should embrace a TOTAL portfolio optimization approach that includes all of the elements of the economic balance sheet.
-We call this type of holistic balance sheet optimization, Net Worth Optimization or NWO because…
+Rather than optimizing financial assets in isolation — the common Mean-Variance Optimization (MVO) practice—all investors (or their planners and advisors) should consider embracing a total portfolio optimization approach that includes all of the elements of the economic balance sheet.
+This type of holistic balance sheet optimization is referred to as Net Worth Optimization (NWO) because net worth equals the total portfolio:

-All investors and advisors should move from MVO to NWO!
+This session is ideal for all investors and advisors who are considering a move from MVO to NWO.

 Learning Objectives:

-• Understand the key elements of an individual’s economic balance sheet, including human capital and a liability.
+• Interpret the key elements of an individual’s economic balance sheet, including human capital and a liability.

-• Explain at a high level how one would calculate the net present value of an individual's human capital.
+• Calculate the net present value of an individual's human capital.

-• Explain how different careers might influence how one chooses to model human capital.
+• Contrast how different careers might influence how to model human capital.

-• Understand how to extend the traditional Markowitz mean-variance optimization process (aka Modern Portfolio Theory), to a more holistic economic balance sheet optimization process (aka net worth optimization).
+• Assess how to extend the traditional Markowitz mean-variance optimization process, also known as Modern Portfolio Theory, to a more holistic economic balance sheet optimization process.

 Date/Time